laozhou-in-germany/Chens_LMS_Public/docs/docs/index.md

-# Intro
+# Overview
 LMS (Life Management System) is a personal knowledge management system and goal & project management system based on Obsidian.md.

 The LMS is a complex interactive system.
 To make it easy to understand, I consider the LMS as a medieval town.
 This town has 6 main districts.
 For more explanation about LMS as a medieval town see:

 [LMS as a medieval town](subpages/01_LMS_as_a_medieval_town.md)